Professor of Empirical Banking

 His key research interest focuses on the empirical modelling of bank behaviour.
-His current projects relate to bank bailouts, corporate governance, and the unintended effects of regulatory enforcement actions.
+His current projects relate to bank bailouts, the potentially unintended effects of regulatory enforcement actions in distressed banks, and he recently also started examining the role of wealth shocks for household securities portfolios.
 Klaus is known for his work on the relation between competition and stability.
 He has also published in the areas of deposit insurance, market discipline, and SME financing and bank market structure.

-Klaus has presented his research at leading international conferences such as the American Finance Association Conference, the Bank Market Structure Conference at the Federal Reserve Bank of Chicago, the Financial Intermediation Research Society Conference, the European Finance Association Conference, the Annual Darden International Finance Conference, and the Annual FDIC Bank Research Conference.
+Klaus has presented his research at leading international conferences such as the American Finance Association Conference, the Bank Market Structure Conference at the Federal Reserve Bank of Chicago, the Financial Intermediation Research Society Conference, the European Finance Association Conference, the Annual Darden International Finance Conference, the Annual CFEA Conference at the University of North Carolina at Chapel Hill, and the Annual FDIC Bank Research Conference.